A look at 9 possible Broncos head coach candidates (plus two more)

 The Saints hold Payton’s rights through 2024 so New Orleans will ask for compensation.
 Even with getting a first-round pick back for Bradley Chubb, that selection belongs to the San Francisco 49ers, which means picking anywhere from No. 23-32 in the draft.
 The Broncos aren’t getting offensive tackle Peter Skoronski back there.

-The Broncos have received permission from the Saints to interview Payton, a source confirmed to 9NEWS.
-Payton no doubt will meet with Penner and his search committee but he figures to have choices.
+The Broncos have received permission from the Saints to eventually interview Payton, a source confirmed to 9NEWS, although some procedural hurdles must still be cleared before an interview takes place.
+Payton no doubt will meet with Penner and his search committee, but he figures to have choices.
 He could wait to see what develops with the Cowboys or Dolphins.
-But if some guy from Denver is trying to get his attention by waiving his checkbook, Payton would only be human if took a look.
+But if some guy from Denver is trying to get his attention by waiving his checkbook, Payton would only be human if he took a look.

 Dan Quinn, defensive coordinator, Cowboys